- UI Design

 Discovery

-Starting from scratch with a UX researcher, we got to inverview scientists, policy-makers, and engineers at the forefront of NASA’s technology infrastructure.
+Starting from scratch with a UX researcher, we got to interview scientists, policy-makers, and engineers at the forefront of NASA’s technology infrastructure.
 These were folks who had received awards in the past, and NASA employees who were experts in the program’s successes and current needs.
 The current web application, EHB, was over 30 years old and in desperate need for improvements.

 Findings